StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

 ### Verification Errors

-This post would not be complete if we did not highlight a verification error.
+This post would not be complete if it did not highlight a verification error.
 Going back to our first example:

 ```java
       StackMapTable: number_of_entries = 1